-Until the sixties, however, the regulations did not provide for interventions in favor of people with disabilities.
+Until the sixties, however, the regulations on the subject did not provide for interventions in favor of people with disabilities.
 With the L. n.
-118/71 the first indications of such provision were given and, then, with the L. n.
-845/78, more specific provisions in this regard were introduced such as ensuring coherence between the vocational training system and the general education system, the professional qualification of the disabled, interventions to ensure them the right to vocational training, direct training initiatives for the professional re-education of workers who have become disabled and the identification of individuals who are not fit to attend normal courses.
-L. n.
-104/92 lead to the integration of what had already been provided.
+118/71 the first indications are given and, then, with the L. n.
+845/78, more specific provisions in this regard, such as the coherence between the vocational training system and the general education system, the professional qualification of the disabled and the disabled, the interventions necessary to ensure them the right to vocational training, direct training initiatives to the professional re-education of workers who have become disabled and the formation of individuals who are not fit to attend normal courses.
+The L. n.
+104/92 then intervenes to integrate what has already been provided.

-It ensures that the Regions guarantee disabled students who are not able to use ordinary learning methods the opportunity to acquire a qualification and also the provision of specific activities within the range of activities provided by the vocational training centre, that take into account the individual requirements/needs that emerged from the educational plans developed during earlier schooling.
-To this end, the Regions provide the centres with the necessary subsidies and equipment.
+It provides that the Regions guarantee disabled students who are not able to use ordinary learning methods to acquire a qualification also through specific activities within the activities of the vocational training centre, taking into account the orientation that emerged from the educational plans individualized during the scholastic process.
+To this end, they provide the centres with the necessary subsidies and equipment.
 The courses take into account the different abilities and needs of the disabled person who, consequently, is included in common classes or in specific courses or in pre-training courses.
-However, there is little (only a few hours) or no support.
+However, there is no support or only a few hours.

 A very important law for people with disabilities in Italy was approved in 1992, the famous "104 Law".
-The law, 5 February 1992 n.
-104, better known as law 104/92, is the legislative regulation "for assistance, social integration and the rights of disabled people".
+First of all, what is the law 104: The law 5 February 1992 n.
+104, better known as law 104/92, is the legislative reference "for assistance, social integration and the rights of disabled people".

 The main recipients of Law 104 are therefore the disabled, but there are also references to those who live with them.
-It suggests that autonomy and social integration are achieved by guaranteeing adequate support to the disabled person and the family.
-And this support can be in the form of personal or family help services, but can also be understood as psychological, psychopedagogical and technical help.
+The assumption is in fact that autonomy and social integration are achieved by guaranteeing adequate support to the disabled person and the family.

+And this support can be in the form of personal or family help services, but can also be understood as psychological, psycho-pedagogical, technical help.

-After its instigation, Law 104 was updated in some parts, as a result of rules introduced later.
-Article 12 of Law 104 guarantees the right to education for disabled people in nursery schools, in the common classes of educational institutions of all levels and in university institutions.
-Learning difficulties or other difficulties deriving from disabilities should not prevent the individual from access to education.
+After its entry into force, Law 104 was updated in some parts, as a result of rules introduced later.
+Article 12 of Law 104 guarantees the right to education and education of the disabled person in the nursery school sections, in the common classes of educational institutions of all levels and in university institutions.
+The exercise of the right to education and education cannot be prevented by learning difficulties or other difficulties deriving from disabilities connected with disability.

-Article 17, on the other hand, concerns PROFESSIONAL TRAINING and according to this article, it is the Regions that have the responsibility to implement the inclusion of the disabled person in ordinary courses of professional training at public and private centres.
-They must also guarantee disabled students who are not able to use the ordinary learning approaches the opportunity to acquire a qualification through specific activities provided by the vocational training centre.
-Taking into account the individual requirements that emerged from the educational plans, developed during the scholastic process.
+Article 17, on the other hand, concerns PROFESSIONAL TRAINING, according to which it is the Regions that implement the insertion of the disabled person in the ordinary courses of professional training of public and private centres and guarantee handicapped students who are not able to use the methods of ordinary learning the acquisition of a qualification also through specific activities within the activities of the vocational training centre taking into account the orientation that emerged from the individualized educational plans realized during the scholastic process.

-These vocational training courses must take into account the different abilities and needs of the disabled person who is included in common classes or in special courses or in pre-training courses.
+The vocational training courses must take into account the different abilities and needs of the disabled person who, consequently, is inserted in common classes or in specific courses or in pre-training courses.